g00dnatur3/node-log/README.md

 1) A log tag (I usually make my log tag be '[filename]'
 2) Calling function - name of function that is calling the code where the log is happening

+If you omit the log tag, it will use the filename instead, pretty great!

 # install
 ```